seif-adel/Topology-API/README.md

 instructions:
 1) you need to download visual studio using c# with .NET version 4.7.2 or more
 2) you need to download Newtonsoft.Json to run this project
-3) you must enter json file with format like the sample in repo otherwies the data will not saved correctly
+3) you must enter json file with format like the sample downloaded in repo otherwies the data will not saved correctly
 4) the project support the devices [ resistor - inductor - capacitor - nmos - pmos ] only to be in topologies but you can edit it and add any other component

 ////////////////////////// documentaions of APIS //////////////////////////////////////////////////////////////////////////////